About TUT - Tam Union Together

 Key concerns include:

-• Content that is developmentally inappropriate for 9th graders and better suited for upper grades
+Content that is developmentally inappropriate for 9th graders and better suited for upper grades after students have acquired foundational historical context.

-• A shift from academic inquiry toward activism
+A shift from academic inquiry toward a particular brand of activism versus constructive advocacy and civic engagement.

 Overall, the course lacks academic rigor, balance, and nuance.
-It teaches students what to think rather than how to think—undermining the promise of meaningful, inclusive Ethnic Studies.
+It teaches students what to think rather than how to think—undermining the great potential of meaningful, constructive and inclusive Ethnic Studies.

 NOTE: This letter© dated November 1, 2025 sent to the Superintendent and Board of Trustees from current Tam District parents details problematic content throughout the curriculum.